ann-kilzer/meloncoin/avoiding_common_attacks.md

 1) Avoid sending to invalid addresses such as the contract address or 0x0.
-I implemented the validDestination modifier based on [Consensys's best practice guide for tokens.](https://consensys.github.io/smart-contract-best-practices/tokens/)
+I implemented the validDestination modifier based on [ConsenSys's best practice guide for tokens.](https://consensys.github.io/smart-contract-best-practices/tokens/)